Aliases for RPS6KA4 Gene

 GeneCards Summary for RPS6KA4 Gene

 RPS6KA4 (Ribosomal Protein S6 Kinase A4) is a Protein Coding gene.
-Among its related pathways are ErbB1 downstream signaling and Developmental Biology.
+Among its related pathways are Development Dopamine D2 receptor transactivation of EGFR and Signaling mediated by p38-alpha and p38-beta.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is AKT1.
+An important paralog of this gene is RPS6KA5.

 UniProtKB/Swiss-Prot for RPS6KA4 Gene